tjvantoll/www.tjvantoll.com/source/_posts/2013-01-05-is-it-safe-to-use-the-body-as-a-top-level-container-yet.markdown

 ### Backgrounds

-Backgrounds applied to the `body` will take up whole page regardless or margins.
+Backgrounds applied to the `body` will take up whole page regardless of margins.
 Consider the following:

 ``` css
 body {